engalaabadra/template-v-09-2024/README.md

 ### Upgrade laravel 10 into laravel 11
 1. in file structure :
- remove this file kernel  & put any thing in this file kernel will put in bootstrap/app.php
+ remove routes & middlewares for file kernel  & put any thing in this file kernel will put in bootstrap/app.php
  ```
 return Application::configure(basePath: dirname(__DIR__))
     ->withRouting(